trixi-framework/HOHQMesh/Documentation/docs/TheISMMeshFileFormats.md

 	Interpolation values for the curved sides
 	Boundary names for sides/faces

-The node IDs are the IDs (as determined by their location in the list) of the nodes defined in the Node block.
+The node IDs are the IDs (as determined by their location in the node list) of the nodes defined in the Node block.
+Additional values used for Hex elements are shown in square brackets.

 	node1 node2 node3 node4 [node5 node6 node7 node8]